Lahye/spotiflow/README.md

 Dart, Flutter & Spotify Web API

+## BEFORE USE

+Navigate to .env.example
+Enter your Client ID
+Enter Client Secret
+Rename .env.example to .env

+Good to go!

 ## TO KNOW

 The logo in the app bar on the homepage shows on about section